PurpleBooth/git-mit/README.md

 #### Trailers

-Lints relating to trailers
+Lints relating to trailers:

   - **duplicated-trailers** - Detect duplicated `Signed-off-by` and `Co-authored-by` Trailers. *Default: `enabled`*

 #### Git Manual Style

-The style from the git manual, that directly affect the experience of git beyond aesthetics.
+The style from the git book, that directly affects the operation of git:

   - **subject-not-separated-from-body** - If there is a body, enforce a gap between it and the subject. *Default: `enabled`*